canonical/edgex-demos/device-virtual/README.md

 The warning is because we side-loaded the gadget for demonstration purposes.
 In production settings, a custom gadget would need to be uploaded to the [store](https://ubuntu.com/internet-of-things/appstore) to also receive updates.

-> Done ✅
-> The image file is now ready to be flashed on a medium to create a bootable drive with the needed applications!
+This image file is ready to be flashed on a medium to create a bootable drive!

 ### Boot into the OS